Who Was Frédéric Chopin?

 His father's employment exposed young Chopin to cultured Warsaw society, and his mother introduced him to music at an early age.
 By age 6, young Chopin was ably playing the piano and composing tunes.
-Recognizing his talent, his family engaged professional musician Wojciech Zywny for lessons, and soon pupil surpassed teacher in both technique and imagination.
+Recognizing his talent, his family engaged professional musician Wojciech Zywny for lessons, and soon the pupil surpassed the teacher in both technique and imagination.

 By 1818, Chopin was performing in elegant salons and writing his own compositions, including the Polonaise in G Minor.
 By 1826, he had composed several piano pieces in different styles, and his parents enrolled him in the Warsaw Conservatory of Music, where he studied for three years under Polish composer Josef Elsner.

 However, sensing he needed a broader musical experience, Chopin's parents eventually sent him to Vienna, where he made his performance debut in 1829.
 Audiences were enthralled with his highly technical yet poetically expressive performances.
-Over the next few years, Chopin performed in Poland, Germany, Austria and Paris, where he settled in 1832.
+Over the next few years, Chopin performed in Poland, Germany, Austria and Paris, France, where he settled in 1832.
 There he quickly established relationships with other young composers, among them Franz Liszt, Vincenzo Bellini and Felix Mendelssohn.

 Life in Paris